 The “feed me”look

 When you’re having a tasty snack and your pet looks up at you with those eyes, it can be tempting to toss them a bite.
 We love our pets and we like to show them how much we love them by giving them special treats, but not all foods are safe.
 Some human foods are dangerous for our pets, resulting in stomach upset, seizures, even death.
 Here’s a list of common human foods that you should never feed your pet.
-(Pssst… here are 15 ways you can tell if your cat is mad at you, too.)

 Grapes and raisins

 Grapes and raisins might be healthy for humans but can make dogs and cats very sick.
 Pets can develop severe kidney damage after eating grapes or raisins, which can lead to kidney failure and even death.
 Not every dog or cat will experience kidney problems, but since there’s no way of knowing if your pet will get sick, it’s best to avoid grapes and raisins altogether.
+Find out what your dog should be eating with these dog food brands vets buy for their own pets.

 Xylitol, a popular artificial sweetener commonly found in sugar-free candy and gum, is extremely dangerous for dogs and cats, causing a spike in insulin and a severe drop in blood glucose.
 If not treated immediately, pets will develop hypoglycemic seizures and go into shock.
 Symptoms begin suddenly and will result in death without medical intervention.
-Check out the 50 secrets your pet doesn’t want you to know.